-The Salesforce Baseline standard (1) is a set of recommended values for settings in the Session Settings, Password Policies, and Network Access groups (2).
-If you change settings to be less restrictive than what's in the Salesforce Baseline standard, your health check score can decrease.
+The Salesforce Baseline standard (1) is a set of recommended values for Session Settings, Password Policies, and Network Access setting groups (2).
+If you change all of a group's settings to be less restrictive than what's in the Salesforce Baseline standard, your health check score decreases.